"Bit of advice: if you want a role model, pick an old guy. By the time you grow up, they're dead" - Bob's Burgers

 Six hundred games: invented, designed, and coded - in 2 days.
 That was the Lundum Dare game competition #21, held from the 19th to the 22nd of August.
 Hoards of game makers spent 48 hours creating lil' masterpieces based on the given theme: "Escape".

-One of the superstar contestants was Notch of "creator of Minecraft" fame.
+One of the contestants was a one-time gamedev superstar.
 He took the intrepid step of livestreaming his entire process (which now exists as a 5 minute timelapse video): every move, every mouse-click, every keypress he made for 2 days - streamed live to an average audience of 10,000 viewers.

 Over the weekend of the competition I ingested around 30 hours of the action in full screen; surrendering my complete attention to a programmer writing Java.
 Java!
 Tens (if not hundreds) of thousands of people watched a guy code Java.
 It was incredible and inspiring.
 Here's what I learnt: